-Recently I published an article titled The True Costs of Owning a Home: It May Surprise You.
+Recently I published an article on the costs of owning a home.
 The purpose of that article was to shed a light on all of the costs (including some hidden costs) that come with being a homeowner, rather than to debate whether it’s better to buy or rent.

 In this article, I’d like to discuss the pros and cons of buying a house and the pros and cons of renting.
-Hopefully, this will help you to make the best decision for your own situation.
+Hopefully, this renting vs. buying debate will help you to make the best decision for your own situation.

 For some background, my wife and I have been homeowners for the past 12 years.
 I bought a home mostly because I assumed it was the smart thing to do, based on advice everyone had given me throughout my life.